iTwin/iTwinUI/CONTRIBUTING.md

   - `.html` file has all possible states of the component.
   - `.js` file has scenarios covering these cases.
 - Updated changelog.
-- Ensure, that work item is linked in the PR and you have a proper description of the PR.
+- Ensure, that issue is linked in the PR and you have a proper description of the PR.